 But what sets the PAH reception area apart are the nurses you’ll find there.
 Dedicated, hard-working and extremely knowledgeable, they field literally hundreds of queries daily.
 When they make suggestions or offer advice, you can be assured they know what they are talking about and if they don’t they will seek veterinary advice.
 For advice you can really trust you are in the right place at Pittwater Animal Hospital.
 To find out more about their individual qualifications, check Your Vets and Nurses.

 We have three consulting rooms, all air conditioned, each with a networked computer, which gives us instant access to your pet’s history.
 We’ve made our rooms larger than most, so that we can properly assess your pet’s ability to move about, as well as enabling multiple family members to attend.

-We recently acquired an Idexx Catalyst blood analyser and a Sedivue Urine analyser .
+At Pittwater Animal Hospital has a Idexx Catalyst blood analyser and a Sedivue Urine analyser.
 This incredibly sophisticated, computer-driven instrument enables us to perform biochemical tests whenever we need them, rather than being restricted to the operating hours of commercial pathology labs.
 Needless to say, such flexibility comes in very handy during late-night emergencies and on weekends.

 Using the biochemistry analyser we can run a full range of 23 blood tests, including the electrolytes, sodium, potassium and chloride.
 All in less than 10 minutes.
 This means you don’t have to go home and wait for the results.
 However, for more unusual tests, haematology and histopathology of biopsy samples, we send specimens to Idexx Pathology Lab in Rydalmere.

 By acquiring a hospital-grade radiographic system, we’ve said goodbye to the dated technology of X-ray film.
 The fully digital radiograph processor combined with modern X-ray plates gives us clearer and more informative images than ever before.
 Once they’re processed, we can magnify or adjust the image to see even the smallest of bone fractures and soft tissue changes that were previously undetectable.
 Thus, we can now diagnose an even wider range of problems.